EliasAguirre/PacManDSL/README.md

-# cpsc410_project1_team3
-Project 1 Team Repository

-Hi, this is PacMan Maze Creator for Team 3.
+Hi, this is PacMan Maze Creator

-Here we highlight a few important details for you to be able to run our game.
+Here are a few important details for you to be able to run our game.

 1. Version of Java.<br/>
-  -We implemented this project using version 14 and 15, so any of these should work.
+  -This project is implemented using version 14 and 15, so any of these should work.

 2. Please set the 'src' directory as the source root file.<br/> -Right click on 'src' -> Mark Directory As -> Sources Root